ermeyasgirma/JGAL/README.md

 mvn package
 ```

-Maven creates the canonical artifact at `target/jgal.jar` and a convenience copy at `jgal.jar` in the repository root.

 ## Run the Knapsack Demo

 The bundled demo solves a 0/1 knapsack problem with ten items and a capacity of 12: